ChristianDaza/Hangman/README.md

 ## Usage

-Once cloned, use the command line to navigate to the clone repository.
+Once cloned, use the command line to navigate to the repository.
 Then move to the SRC folder and run:
 ```
-python3 Milestone_5.py
+python3 Play_hangman.py
 ```
 Upon runnign the file, the number of unique letters in the word will be shown to the user, as well as the lenght of the word  as individual undercores.
 ```